 Locally grown grapes are first crushed by hand and strained using Uyghur atlas silk.
 The juice is then combined with an equal amount of water and a heaping helping of sugar, and is left to boil until it has halved in volume.
 Thereafter it is stored in ceramic urns and combined with a dizzying number of extra ingredients.
 These folk recipes vary between localities and can typically include goji berries, mulberries, sea buckthorn, saffron, cloves, and even raw, plucked pheasants, pigeon’s blood, and lamb meat!
 These animal parts are said to enhance the flavour and endow the wine with many of its medicinal qualities.
 So forget about hair of the dog; it’s time for wine of the pigeon!
 The wine is left to brew for about two months before being filtered, bottled, and stored.
 The result is a deep red grape-wine with a powerful musty aroma and a spiced taste, much like vermouth.

-Try some Xinjiang local snacks on our travel: Explore the Silk Road in China.
+Taste some Xinjiang Local Snacks on our travel: Explore the Silk Road in China